-Your body language should be strong with a good walking pace and your head and eyes are up.
+Your body language should be strong with a good walking pace with your head and eyes up.
 Make eye contact with people who approach you.

 When passing somebody make sure there is space, and that you create your own walking lane.
 If you pass somebody and you are concerned, its OK to look back over your shoulder.

 Understand intrusive conversations and pay attention to the personal information you are sharing with others, even if they are a familiar face.